 In this paper, we propose a variationally consistent technique for decreasing the maximum eigenfrequencies of structural dynamics related finite element formulations.
-Our approach is based on adding a symmetric positive-definite term to the mass matrix that follows from the integral of the traction jump across element boundaries.
+Our approach is based on adding a symmetric positive-definite term to the consistent mass matrix that follows from the integral of the traction jump across element boundaries.
 The added term is weighted by a small factor, for which we derive a suitable, and simple, element-local parameter choice.
-For linear problems, we show that our mass-scaling method produces no adverse effects in terms of spatial accuracy and orders of convergence.
-We illustrate these properties in one, two and three spatial dimension, for quadrilateral elements and triangular elements, and for up to fourth order polynomials basis functions.
-To extend the method to non-linear problems, we introduce a linear approximation and show that a sizeable increase in critical time-step size can be achieved while only causing minor (even beneficial) influences on the dynamic response.
+We perform numerical experiments for the linear wave equation in one and two dimensions, for quadrilateral elements and triangular elements, and for up to fourth order polynomial basis functions.
+Despite the increase in critical time-step size, we do not observe adverse effects in terms of spatial accuracy and orders of convergence.
+To extend the method to non-linear problems, we introduce a linear approximation.
+Our three-dimensional experiments with tetrahedral and hexahedral elements show that a sizeable increase in critical time-step size can be achieved while only causing minor (even beneficial) influences on the dynamic response.

 Computer Methods in Applied Mechanics and Engineering, 2022.

 Authors: S. K. F. Stoter, T.-H. Nguyen, R.R.
 Hiemstra, D. Schillinger.